Church of Death – Sacro Monte di Crea – the Most Italian Place in Italy

 I taly is truly an enchanting and magical land, filled with corruption, dirty money, even dirtier politicians, tax-avoidance, fervid inter-generational neighbourhood battles, and a network of organised crime so historical it should be UNESCO listed.
 It’s a land of “accidents”, a place where “offers” are often unable to be refused.
 In Italy, lurking around every cobble-stoned corner, is death.
 And where there’s death, religion is always nearby.
 Which makes the little-known Sacro Monte di Crea perhaps the most Italian thing in existence.

 Fortunately, Sacro Monte di Crea is very real.
-The Italian intersection of mystery, religion, and death.
+An Italian intersection of mystery, religion, and death.
 A Roman Catholic commune, atop a steep and densely forested sacred mountain.
-And inside the ancient chapel, are hundreds of community-submitted paintings and drawings depicting horrific, grisly, brutal, near-death experiences.
+Inside the ancient chapel are hundreds of community-submitted paintings and drawings depicting horrific, grisly, brutal, near-death experiences.

 Spellbound by the collection of home-made images depicting near death miracles, I cued Sisters of Mercy, put my headphones on, painted my fingernails black, pulled the last of my fringe down over my face, reminded myself of how depressing and lonely my life really is, and brooded that nobody really understands me, man.
 Shining like thunder, crying like rain, I absorbed the darkness engulfing my bitter soul, surrounded, by near death.